Guide to this resource:

 Every sixteen days, that many abortions are performed in America.

 Since the Supreme Court’s Roe v.
-Wade decision legalized abortion in 1973, more than sixty-one million abortions have been performed in America.
+Wade decision legalized abortion in 1973, more than sixty-two million abortions have been performed in America.

 This number is larger than the combined populations of Alabama, Louisiana, Kentucky, Oregon, Oklahoma, Connecticut, Utah, Iowa, Nevada, Arkansas, Mississippi, Kansas, New Mexico, Nebraska, West Virginia, Idaho, Hawaii, New Hampshire, Maine, Montana, Rhode Island, Delaware, South Dakota, North Dakota, Alaska, Vermont, Wyoming, and Washington DC.